-We're expanding freeCodeCamp's Python section into a full-blown data science curriculum and we need your help.
+We're expanding freeCodeCamp's Python section into a full-blown data science curriculum.

 What Will the Data Science Curriculum Cover?